Children at War: Six Stories From the Most Dangerous Places on Earth

 Stomach-aching hunger is a daily reality for millions of children around the world – a scale that’s difficult for most of us to imagine.
 From Yemen and Syria to Nigeria and South Sudan, the stories of these six children remind us that conflict is entirely man-made, and it is entirely within our power to stop it.

 Two-year-old Amani gets checked for malnourishment by an aid worker in Yemen.
-The little one was carried to a United Nations World Food Programme (WFP) feeding center by her 10-year-old brother.
-Together they’re surviving the world’s biggest hunger crisis: over 70 percent of Yemen’s population is on the brink of starvation.
+The little one was carried to a United Nations World Food Programme (WFP) feeding center by her older brother.
+Together they’re surviving the world’s biggest hunger crisis: over half of of Yemen’s population is facing severe hunger.

-Eight-year-old Khitam is as old as the Syrian crisis.
+10-year-old Khitam is as old as the Syrian crisis.
 She hasn’t known anything but war, ugliness and deprivation, yet she dreams of beauty and becoming an art teacher.
 For now, she makes do with U.N.
 World Food Programme school meals and an occasional art class.
 At the same time, fallout from COVID-19 is pushing tens of thousands of Syrians deeper into hunger.
-With food production at an all-time low and an economy on the verge of collapse, kids have borne the brunt of the war’s effects.
+With food prices reaching record highs and an economy on the verge of collapse, kids have borne the brunt of the war’s effects.

 Since fighting first erupted in 2009, Northeastern Nigeria has become an epicenter of climate change, poverty and conflict.
 More than a million kids under the age of five – like Amadu – are acutely malnourished.